 The duha snorted.
 Its face strained as it gave a single laugh.

 “For your third lesson, I will teach you to answer questions without being ordered to do so.”
-Lady Ahma stopped, turning to face it.
+Lady Ahma stopped and faced it.
 “But only if you want to.”

 “What,” the duha lowered its head slightly, “is the question?”